 Improvements were well underway when Thomas Sledge stepped in as CEO in July 2018 and permanent hires for the Chief Financial Officer and Chief Nursing Officer were made soon after.
 Continuing to carry out the action plan, Sledge identified and addressed additional areas for improvement.

-On December 1, 2018, two major but unrelated milestones occurred that would set the course for continued success.
-The hospital district successfully emerged from bankruptcy and CHC leased the operations of the hospital from the district.
+On December 1, 2018, two major milestones occurred that would set the course for continued success.
+With a long-term agreement with CHC on the horizon, the hospital district was able to achieve favorable bond ratings for their debt and successfully emerged from bankruptcy.
+CHC leased the operations of the hospital from the district.

 With CHC’s professional guidance, the Gainesville Hospital District and NTMC are on a renewed, positive path.
 Since the forming of the relationship, NTMC has exceeded budget and generated positive EDIBA growth for three consecutive years.
 This financial success has allowed NTMC the ability to reinvest in the facility such as:

 Conducted the first hospital wide market wage adjustment in over 10 years